 Here are a couple of the best locations to stay during your visit to Cannon Beach.
 I have included links to the locations from my favorite travel reservation website, www.booking.com.

-Sea Breeze Court If you are looking for a place to stay with a more economical price, this is the place for you.
-It just happens to also be one of the highest rated locations in Cannon Beach.
+Sea Breeze Court: If you are looking for a place to stay at a more economical price, this is the place for you.
+It also happens to be one of the highest-rated locations in Cannon Beach.
 It is centrally located and has suites with full kitchens if you want that kind of thing!

 Seaside, Oregon